ashbeelghouri/jsonschematics/README.md

 * DependsOn will check if the keys in array exists in data
 * TargetKey will target the value in the data throught the key
 * Description can have anything to explain the data, this can also be empty
-* Validators is an array of string "validation functions"
+* Validators is an array map of validators where name is the function name and values contains attributes which is passed along to the function with value.
-* Constants will have dynanmic constants for each validator
+* Operators is an array map of Operators where name is the function name and values contains attributes which is passed along to the function with value.
 ```

 ##### Constant